ShivamGaurUQ/Zefset-Test/README.md

 - Application stops when timer runs out or submitted earlier by the candidate.
 - A prompt alerts the applicant before submitting the test and asks for the confirmation.
 ![](images/img6.png)
+- result.txt is created after test submission.
+It records the candidate's answers and the correct answers to each question.
+Finally calculates final marks (also includes negative marking for each wrong answer) before it is written and saved in the same directory.